vitalets/playwright-bdd/examples/decorators/README.md

-# playwright-bdd project with decorators
+# playwright-bdd example with decorators